-Formerly, while at PaineWebber and its predecessor, Kidder, Peabody & Co, Mr. Fancher headed the Real Estate Investment Banking Group.
-In this capacity, Mr. Fancher supervised initial public offerings, other equity capital raising transactions, mergers, acquisitions and financial advisory assignments exceeding $30 billion for real estate and lodging companies throughout the United States.
-Under Mr. Fancher’s leadership, PaineWebber was one of the nation’s leading underwriters of real estate equity securities, serving as book-running lead manager for more than 60 separate transactions.
+Formerly, while at PaineWebber and its predecessor, Kidder, Peabody & Co, Fancher headed the Real Estate Investment Banking Group.
+In this capacity, Fancher supervised initial public offerings, other equity capital raising transactions, mergers, acquisitions and financial advisory assignments exceeding $30 billion for real estate and lodging companies throughout the United States.
+Under Fancher’s leadership, PaineWebber was one of the nation’s leading underwriters of real estate equity securities, serving as book-running lead manager for more than 60 separate transactions.

-In 2000, Mr. Fancher led the effort at PaineWebber to form Stockbridge’s first real estate opportunity fund, formerly known as PaineWebber Real Estate Fund I, L.P. (“Fund I”).
-Following UBS’ acquisition of PaineWebber, Mr. Fancher led the spinout of Fund I from UBS, resulting in the formation of Stockbridge in April 2003.
+In 2000, Fancher led the effort at PaineWebber to form Stockbridge’s first real estate opportunity fund, formerly known as PaineWebber Real Estate Fund I, L.P. (“Fund I”).
+Following UBS’ acquisition of PaineWebber, Fancher led the spinout of Fund I from UBS, resulting in the formation of Stockbridge in April 2003.

-Mr. Fancher received an A.B. in Economics from Harvard College, an M.B.A. from Harvard Graduate School of Business Administration and a J.D. from Harvard Law School.
+Fancher received an A.B. in Economics from Harvard College, an M.B.A. from Harvard Graduate School of Business Administration and a J.D. from Harvard Law School.